-The Resistance Is In the White House & They're Condemning the President
+The Deep State Is In the White House & One Just Wrote an Op-Ed

 “I would know.
 I am one of them,” the alleged official wrote.

-Is the resistance in the White House?
+Is the resistance, the Deep State in the White House?

 One problem we have with this is it’s anonymous.
 Another problem is the coward wants to remain anonymous.
+We also don’t know how Trump earned billions if he’s the person described in the op-ed.

-The NY Times granted anonymity because it was “the only way to deliver an important perspective.”
+The NY Times granted anonymity, they claimed, because it was “the only way to deliver an important perspective.”

 The person said government officials. “have vowed to do what we can to preserve our democratic institutions while thwarting Mr. Trump’s more misguided impulses until he is out of office.”